ashish7802/DevPulse-AI/README.md

 ## 🧠 How It Works

 1. Enter a GitHub username
-2. Fetch data via GitHub API
+2. DevPulse fetches public data via GitHub API
-3. Analyze repos, commits, languages
+3. Analyzes repos, commits, and languages
-4. Generate score + suggestions
+4. Generates score + suggestions
-5. Show results in the dashboard.
+5. Displays everything in a clean dashboard

 ---